bshepherdson/mocha86k/NOTES.md

     `IFE blah, blah; SET PC, somewhere_nearby`
   - In addition, there are now four unary branching/skipping instructions, which check whether their single operand is zero, nonzero, negative or positive.
-    They have the same branching (`BZR` "branch if zero") and skipping (`IZR` "if zero") types.
+    They only have the branching form, not "skipping".
   - Finally, the unary branches have "decrementing" counterparts, that decrement the operand's value by one **after** checking the condition.
-This is great for writing loops.
+This is great for writing loops counting down a length.
-- Hardware is still mostly compatible! `HWN`, `HWQ`, and `HWI` still work the same way (mostly; `HWQ` writes the 32-bit IDs to single 32-bit registers).
+- DCPU hardware is fully supported! `HWN`, `HWQ`, and `HWI` still work the same way (mostly; `HWQ` writes the 32-bit IDs to single 32-bit registers).
-  Hardware that reads and writes registers touches their lower words, like a `.w` instruction.
+  Hardware that reads and writes registers touches their lower words, like a word-sized `setw` instruction.

 ## Instruction Format